terra-money/docs/docs/How-to/Terra-Station/Staking.md

 1. Open Terra Station and connect your wallet.
 Click **Staking**.

-2. Click on the validator you wish to unstake from.
+2. Click on the validator you want to unstake from.

 3. Click **Undelegate** under the **My delegations** section.

-4. Enter the amount of Luna you wish to undelegate.
+4. Enter the amount of Luna you want to undelegate.
 Click **Next**.

 4. Confirm the amounts.
 Enter your password and click **Undelegate**.